-To be considered for a career in air traffic services, you must apply through Workday, NAV CANADA’s careers portal.
+To be considered for a career in air traffic services, you must apply through Workday, NAV CANADA’s careers portalOpen a new window.
 You will be prompted to include basic information, such as your education and work history, as well as answer questions pertaining to the basic requirements of the role.
 You will also be asked about your stream preferences – we recommend you take the time to learn about the different career opportunities available in air traffic services before you apply.
 You can find out more about the different available roles on our website.

 The basic eligibility requirements are as follows: